fostroll/toxine/doc/README_TEXT_PREPROCESSOR.md

 ### Supplements

-If you have a text piece in some variable and you need just to preprocess and tokenize it without any addition document processing, you can do it in one line like this:
+If you have a text piece in some variable and you need to just preprocess and tokenize it without any additional text processing, you can do it in one line like this:
 ```python
 sents = TextPreprocessor().process_text(text, **kwargs)